Boten–Vientiane railway: Financing

 The cost of the project is estimated at US$5.965 billion or RMB 37.425 billion.
 The railway is 60% funded with debt financing ($3.6 billion) from the Export–Import Bank of China, and the remaining 40% ($2.4 billion) by a joint venture company between the two countries, in which China holds a 70% stake.
 Of the remaining 30%, the Laotian government disburses $250 million from its national budget and borrows $480 million further from the Export–Import Bank of China.
 It is the most expensive and largest project to be constructed in Laos as of 2021.

 The cost of the railway has contributed to a US$480 million increase in Lao debt to the Export–Import Bank of China.
 Western publications subsequently claimed that Laos could end up falling into a default on its debts.
 In 2019, the Australian think-tank Lowy Institute estimated Laos' debt to China at 45% of its GDP.
 In 2020, American credit agency Fitch Ratings assigned Laos a 'CCC' credit rating, stating that the country has "excessive debt".

 Ridership

-Between January 2021 and December 2021, the Laos–China Railway as a whole transported over 1 million passengers and 500,000 tonnes of cargo, according to the transport authorities of Yunnan Province.
-In 2023, the railway had an annual ridership of 3.1 million passengers.
+China State Railway Group, and Chinese and Laotian authorities report combined cumulative passenger and cargo volumes on both the Lao and China sections of the Lao–China Railway each 4 December, the anniversary of its opening in 2021.